Be your own boss

 Working as an AAT licensed member is flexible.
 While almost 75% of AAT Licensed Accountants are purely self-employed, many build their businesses as a side venture.

 The average fee income for full-time AAT Licensed Accountants who are purely self-employed is £49,500.* Those who run their own practice and are also employed have a £10,100 average fee income and their average salary is £24,180.*

 Do you need a licence?

-If you are an associate, full or fellow AAT member and want provide self-employed bookkeeping or accountancy services to the public in the UK, Channel Islands or Isle of Man then you must hold a valid AAT licence.
-Find out more about the services covered by an AAT licence.
-You do not need a licence to provide services on a voluntary basis.
+If you are an AAT professional member and want to provide self-employed bookkeeping or accountancy services to the public, or you are joining an existing practice as a principal, in the UK, Channel Islands or Isle of Man, you must hold a valid AAT licence and be supervised for anti-money laundering compliance as required by the Money Laundering Regulations 2017.
+You’ll also need a licence if you’re working as either:

 - A partner, or

 - A director or principal with at least 5% shares belonging to you, your household or your family.